The Neighborhood Resources Division strengthens and enriches the community by providing high-quality services and resources through:

 - Excellent housing assistance

-The Diversity Office works closely with the community and the Chandler Human Relations Commission to develop diversity programs and events.
+The Diversity, Equity and Inclusion (DEI) Division works closely with the community and the Chandler Human Relations Commission to develop diversity programs and events.
 The City's goal is to work towards the elimination of prejudice and discrimination among all citizens within our community regardless of personal identifying markers.

 Programs include the diversity education mini-grants totaling $10,000 for youth education, eight For Our City initiatives and more than 25 cultural events and community forums held annually.